The Secret Ingredient You Need to Build a Hyper Productive Team

 Ernest Shackleton was a polar explorer who lived from 1874 to 1922.
 He is especially known for the Shackleton ad, a startling call for the bravest men to join him on his expedition to Antartica.

 This guy was as intense as they come.
 He was the kind of strong personality who led by example and guided his team through extreme danger.
-Don’t let his suit and tie in the picture above fool you.

 On a wooden ship stuck on the ice?
 No big deal.